abdrehman1435/Face-Mask-Detector/README.md

 Here are some general steps to deploy a Flask app using Heroku:

 + Create a GitHub repository for your Flask app and push your code to it.
-You can use the git init, git add, git commit, and git push commands to do this.
+You can use the `git init`,` git add`, `git commit`, and `git push` commands to do this.
 You can also, use tools like GitHub Desktop or Visual Studio Code to manage your GitHub repository.

 - Create a Heroku app using the heroku create command in your terminal.
 This will generate a unique name and URL for your app, such as https://flask-app-